whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can a Whole Nation Embrace Generosity and Integrity.md

 And it's not just trustworthiness.
 I kept finding stories of incredible generosity -- not just occasionally, but as a normal way of life for whole nations.

 Jesuit Christian missionaries in the 1600s noted that the Huron would never let someone go without food or shelter.
 When someone's house burned down in the Huron village Ossossane, their neighbors came together to build them a new one.
-They did not have markets for trading or bartering, but instead embraced hospitality, gift-giving, and ceremonial exchanges.
+Instead of having markets for trading or bartering, they embraced hospitality, gift-giving, and ceremonial exchanges.
 Visitors to a village were given food and shelter for as long as they wished to stay.[xxx-huron farmers of the north|p40]

 The Huron would publicly announce whenever someone donated a large amount towards a feast, funeral, or ceremony, and this raised the donor's status.
 People thus enjoyed accumulating goods so that they could give away as much as possible, and thus earn their neighbors' gratitude.
 Feasts were common as people sought to build up their stash of food only to give it away.